parkinglot837/f5-agility-labs-nginx/docs/class9/module1/module1.rst

 10. Scroll down and modify the $oidc_client_secret from 0 to "yourclientsecret" from the earlier step, to look like the example below.  **Do not forget to add the quotation marks!**

+**screenshot of output**

 .. image:: ../images/save_secret.png

 Then scroll down further and add the keyword "sync" to the first three 'keyval_zone' variables at the bottom of the file, so that it looks like below.

 **screenshot of output**